 Peter Smith (PS): The Silent Learning Revolution speaks to the recent and permanent shift in access to education.
 Historically, universities have been an oasis of knowledge in a desert of information scarcity, but in the last 30 years the desert around that oasis has gone green with information.
 Technology is providing access to free-range, organized information: people can create pathways to learning, either on their own or through third-party non-profits or companies like MOOCs.
 They’re pursuing knowledge for educational, economic and personal reasons, and they’re doing so outside of the traditional university setting.

 This is the Silent Learning Revolution.
 Colleges and universities are no longer the exclusive gatekeepers to education.
 For the first time, campuses are in a position where they cannot control who learns what, when, where and how.
-There are obviously some exceptions to this–if you hire an engineer or a brain surgeon, you want to be absolutely sure that they’ve been certified–but for the vast majority of learning that people need to do throughout their lives, the context and the opportunity to do so has changed very dramatically and very quietly.
+There are obviously some exceptions to this–if you hire an engineer or a brain surgeon, you want to be absolutely sure that they’ve been certified–but for the vast majority of learning that people need throughout their lives, the context and the opportunity to do so has changed very dramatically and very quietly.